jackschu/uva-operating-systems-review/markdownfiles/file-systems.md

         -   zig zag back and forth (may favor center)
     -   C-SCAN
         -   out to in, reset to outside repeat
--   controller has a cache too, can hold data waiting to be writen
+-   controller has a cache too, can hold data waiting to be written

-<a id="org757ca40"></a>
+<a id="org1a4a8c5"></a>

 ## SSD